kl821I054d2m/vcmp-anticheat/README.md

 1. Click [here](https://github.com/sfwidde/vcmp-anticheat/releases), choose a
 plugin based on your needs, then download it.
 2. Head to your server's directory, then:
-	- Paste the plugin you just downloaded to your `plugins` directory.
+	- Paste the plugin you just downloaded to the `plugins` directory.
 	- Load the plugin by appending its name to the `plugins` field in `server.cfg`.
 	- Create a new file named `anticheat.cfg`, in which we will store